DHRUVA-N-L-CHOUDHARY/medical_insurance_application/README.md

    - Deploy smart contracts using Hardhat.

 5. **Use Application:**
-   - Access the application at `http://localhost:3000` (adjust port if necessary).
+   - After running the application create account for User create a medical expense and also buy a medical policy.
    - Create accounts, interact with smart contracts, and explore medical diagnostics functionalities.

-## Contributors
-- Dhruva N L Choudhary

-## License
-This project is licensed under the MIT License - see the LICENSE file for details.